 By now you might have read about the tug of war between Apple Inc.(NASDAQ:AAPL) and Government of India over the issue of opening Apple stores in India.
-Contrary to earlier reports, India’s finance minister today has reiterated that Apple must follow local sourcing rules to open Apple stores in India.
+Contrary to earlier reports, India’s finance minister today has reiterated that Apple must follow the local sourcing rules to open Apple stores in India.
 And the decision has surprised many, as it has come when Tim Cook just concluded the much-hyped visit to India.

 The smartphone industry has been a roller coaster ride for most of the first few months of 2016, with the terrifying falls than giddying highs.
 However, among plateauing smartphone sales worldwide, the zenith of the Industry in the past two quarters has been the incredible growth of smartphone sales that has been observed in India.
 Sitting pretty at the second spot in the list for biggest smartphone consumer markets worldwide, India has been the centre of attention for all major smartphone OEMs.
 Apple, in that regard, is no exception and Tim Cook’s visit to India bears testimony to the fact that Apple has big plans for its Indian market.

 But, while many manufacturers have been lured in by the thoughts of exploiting India’s huge growth potential, many of them have been quick to glance over the fact that one of the main reasons for the low smartphone penetration in India (which sits below 20%) is due to the price conscious nature of the Indian market.
-That has typically been something that Apple has gotten wrong keeping in mind the mindset of the Indian consumers and in an effort to right the past wrongs and establish new relations, Tim Cook had embarked on his Indian tour.
+That has typically been something that Apple has gotten wrong keeping in mind the mindset of the Indian consumers, and in an effort to right the past wrongs and establish new relations, Tim Cook had embarked on his Indian tour.
 But far has he been successful in this endeavour?
 Stick with us as we find out!

 Why India: Apple and Their Dreams in the Sub-Continent

 Apple has had a horrendous start to 2016 with their fiscal Q2 2016 being one of their worst quarters in history.
 The primary reason behind that has been the fact that two of Apple’s major markets, US and China; both have reached a point of market saturation, and sales of iPhones have dwindled.
-Coupled with that, the customer response for the new iPhone 6s and 6s Plus hasn’t been that great with iOS losing ground to Android on all major fronts across the world.
+Coupled with that, the customer response for the new iPhone 6s and 6s Plus hasn’t been that great with iOS losing ground to Android on all the main fronts across the world.

 In spite of all of this and the exorbitant price tags on the most Apple products, iPhones have tasted a fair bit of success in India.
 In the past year for the first time, Apple revenues in India touched the $1 billion mark, and that was fairly important as it showed that despite the high price ceiling, Apple had managed to build up a fairly strong brand image as well as fan following in India.
 With the recent results showing flailing sales across the board, Tim Cook decided to turn his attention to focus on growing the market for iPhones in India.